Adicitus/shoutout/README.md

 The downside is that the logged records cannot be made available to other processes or otherwise distributed: everything ends up in the file.

+#### Output encoding

+The records will be written to the log file as UTF8.

 ### Folders as log handlers

 By using the -LogDirectory and -LogDirectoryPath parameters you can tell shoutout to log messages to files in the specified Folder.